 The definition of harmony is bringing together something to make it pleasing and whole.
 HarmonizED strives to allow participants to engage in experiential interventions to connect with themselves and their community.
 It is our hope that participant experience connection and a deeper understanding of self, all while with a community of people through a variety of interventions.
 Previously HarmonizED was completely based around music therapy and while music therapy will still be a piece that is brought into the group occasionally the group will now dive into other self-reflective interventions through creativity and communication.
 The goals of this group are to help individuals gain insight, be intentional, and experience connection in a way that is comfortable and embracing.

-This group is intended for adult females and males (ages 18+).
+This program is intended for all genders (ages 18+).

 Class Schedule & Registration